Why Is Running Against the Wind So Hard?

 Go a few steps faster

-Running a few steps faster will help you better regulate your speed or maintain a consistent pace without having to fight the wind all the time.
+Running short quick steps will help you better regulate your speed or maintain a consistent pace without having to fight the wind all the time.
 You’ll still be able to maintain a good running form and achieve a good rest interval.

 Ensure your form is not leaking energy

-When you’re racing against the wind, you don’t want to reduce your running cadence and your arm swing.
+When racing against the wind, you don’t want to reduce your running cadence and arm swing.

 The moment you do that, you’ll also be reducing the effective power you produce.

 Headwinds can damage your hair because the wind is strong enough to dry out hair and strip it of natural oil.
-Invest in a headband or a hat to protect your hair and won't get blown away.
+Invest in a headband or a full grip hat to protect your hair and won't get blown away.